-IOUs shall submit a report to the Director of SED after each de-energization event, as well as after high-threat events where de-energization policies and procedures adopted herein were triggered though no de-energization occurred.
+IOUs shall submit a report to the Director of SED within 10 business days after each deenergization event, as well as after high-threat events where the IOU provided notifications to local government, agencies, and customers of possible de-energization though no de-energization occurred.
 Reports to the Director of SED must include at a minimum the following information:

-- The local communities' representatives the IOU contacted prior to de-energization, the date on which they were contacted, and whether the areas affected by the de-energization are classified as Zone 1, Tier 2, or Tier 3 as per the definition in General Order 95, Rule 21.2-D. - If an IOU is not able to provide customers with notice at least 2 hours prior to the deenergization event, the IOU shall provide an explanation in its report. - The IOU shall summarize the number and nature of complaints received as the result of the de-energization event and include claims that are filed against the IOU because of de-energization. - The IOU shall provide detailed description of the steps it took to restore power. - The IOU shall identify the address of each community assistance location during a deenergization event, describe the location (in a building, a trailer, etc.), describe the assistance available at each location, and give the days and hours that it was open.
+- The local communities' representatives the IOU contacted prior to de-energization, the date on which they were contacted, and whether the areas affected by the de-energization are classified as Zone 1, Tier 2, or Tier 3 as per the definition in General Order 95, Rule 21.2-D. - If an IOU is not able to provide customers with notice at least 2 hours prior to the de-energization event, the IOU shall provide an explanation in its report. - The IOU shall summarize the number and nature of complaints received as the result of the de-energization event and include claims that are filed against the IOU because of de-energization. - The IOU shall provide detailed description of the steps it took to restore power. - The IOU shall identify the address of each community assistance location during a de-energization event, describe the location (in a building, a trailer, etc.), describe the assistance available at each location, and give the days and hours that it was open.